matinnuhamunada/27255_genomics_course/_episodes/03-taxonomic_placement.md

 5. Click `Submit job`

 ## Other tools to consider
 There are also other bioinformatic tools for phylogenomic placement.
+Unfortunately, many of these tools are only available as a command line interface.
+Here are some tools to consider:

 ### GTDB-tk
 > a toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes by placing the sequence to the GTDB tree database.

 ### RefSeq_Masher
 > Find what NCBI RefSeq genomes match or are contained within your sequence data using Mash MinHash with a Mash sketch database of 54,925 NCBI RefSeq Genomes.